 The entire participating communities are equally at risk of a dam/levee breach.
 Communities with dams inside as well as upstream of their jurisdictions are the most vulnerable.
 Table 9-6 lists the vulnerable population per community.
 Table 9-7 lists the estimated annualized losses in dollars for each participating community.
-The previous tables list the minimally exposed structures to an unlikely event.
-Based on previous occurrences (0), local knowledge and no high hazard dams in the area, the overall probability of occurrence is minimal and therefore classified as 'No Exposure'.
+The previous tables list the approximate exposed structures to an unlikely event.
+Based on previous occurrences (0), local knowledge and no high hazard dams in the area, the overall probability of occurrence is minimal and therefore classified as 'Low'.

 - City of East Bernard The City of East Bernard does not have any documented dams or levees within the city limits.
-With no known significant or high hazard dams upstream of the City, no known previous events, and local knowledge, the City of East Bernard is classified as 'No Exposure'. - City of El Campo The City of El Campo does not have any documented dams or levees within the city limits.
-With no known significant or high hazard dams upstream of the City, no known previous events, and local knowledge, the City of El Campo is classified as 'No Exposure'. - City of Wharton The City of Wharton does not have any documented dams or levees within the city limits.
-With no known significant or high hazard dams upstream of the City, no known previous events, and local knowledge, the City of Wharton is classified as 'No Exposure'.
-It should be noted that there is planned construction of a levee which could affect the city of Wharton in the future.
-For the purpose of this hazard mitigation plan, the impacts of the proposed levee have not been evaluated.
+Undocumented private levees or dams which were not identified during this analysis may exist outside the city limits with potential to impact the community.
+With no known significant or high hazard dams upstream of the city, no known previous events, and local knowledge, the City of East Bernard is classified as 'Low' probability for a future event. - City of El Campo The City of El Campo does not have any documented dams or levees within the city limits.
+Undocumented private levees or dams which were not identified during this analysis may exist outside the city limits with potential to impact the community.
+With no known significant or high hazard dams upstream of the city, no known previous events, and local knowledge, the City of El Campo is classified as 'Low' probability for a future event.

-• Wharton County (Unincorporated Area) - Wharton County Unincorporated Areas do not have any high or significant hazard dams within the County.
-While an upstream event may affect the county, the extremely minimal chance occurrence (as based on previous events, local knowledge, and dam hazard classification), the community can be described as 'No Exposure'.
-With no known previous events and local knowledge, Wharton County Unincorporated Areas are classified as 'No Exposure'.
+- City of Wharton The City of Wharton does not have any documented dams or levees within the city limits.
+Undocumented private levees or dams which were not identified during this analysis may exist outside the city limits with potential to impact the community.
+With no known significant or high hazard dams upstream of the city, no known previous events, and local knowledge, the City of Wharton is classified as 'Low' probability of future events.
+It should be noted that there is planned construction of a levee which could affect the City of Wharton in the future.
+For the purpose of this hazard mitigation plan, the impacts of the proposed levee have not been evaluated. - Wharton County (Unincorporated Area) Wharton County Unincorporated Areas do not have any high or significant hazard dams within the County.
+While an upstream event may affect the county, the extremely minimal chance occurrence (as based on previous events, local knowledge, and dam hazard classification).
+Undocumented private dams and levees unaccounted for in the hazard analysis may exist throughout the planning area and have potential to impact the community during a failure event.
+Based on the hazard analysis and no documented previous events, the community can be described as at a 'Low' probability of future exposure.

 See the front page of the current chapter for a summary of hazard rankings for Wharton County and participating communities in this plan update.
 Chapter 21 gives a detailed description of these rankings and Chapter 22 addresses mitigations actions for this hazard vulnerability.
+It should be noted that although the City of Wharton, El Campo, and East Bernard are not currently at risk of a dam/levee failure, future dams or levees may be constructed to mitigate hurricane and/or flood risks which currently are present in these communities.
+As a result, there are some mitigation actions that are listed in this plan reference dams and/or levees as possible future actions needed to mitigate flood and hurricane risk.